 Seeking to increase genetic screening in high risk populations in the Middle East and to understand the landscape of inherited genetic risk factors in these diverse populations.

-Genetic profiling for genetic susceptibility for breast cancer is ongoing, while efforts are also directed at improving infrastructure and resources for genetic testing and counseling.
+Genetic profiling for breast cancer is ongoing, while efforts are also directed at improving infrastructure and resources for genetic testing and counseling.

 These studies are providing critical information on the inherited risk of breast and ovarian cancer in Middle Eastern women.